-- The Climate Prediction Center (CPC) is forecasting above normal rainfall from September through November. - La Niña conditions are present and are likely to continue through winter (~75% chance). - El Niño increases the chances of a wetter-than-normal dry season and decreased tropical activity, La Niña increases the chances of a drier-than-normal dry season and increased tropical activity (both have most influence November through March). - Monitoring Atlantic Multidecadal Oscillation (AMO) which is currently in the warm phase: - Average annual inflow to Lake Okeechobee is nearly 50% greater during the warm phase compared to the cold phase
+- The Climate Prediction Center (CPC) is forecasting above normal rainfall from September through November. - ENSO-neutral conditions are present.
+There is a ~60% chance of La Niña development during fall 2020 and continuing through winter 2020-21 (~55% chance). - El Niño increases the chances of a wetter-than-normal dry season and decreased tropical activity, La Niña increases the chances of a drier-than-normal dry season and increased tropical activity (both have most influence November through March). - Monitoring Atlantic Multidecadal Oscillation (AMO) which is currently in the warm phase: - Average annual inflow to Lake Okeechobee is nearly 50% greater during the warm phase compared to the cold phase